 60 characters (two 30-character ad titles separated by a hyphen)

-Domain and subdomain automatically generated from your final URL (preserving capitalization) plus two customizable URL paths.
+Domain and subdomain automatically generated from your final URL (preserving capitalization) plus two customizable URL paths with 15 characters each.

 Microsoft can refuse to accept any advertising content that does not meet Bing Ads policies.
-When writing ads, it’s necessary that you adhere to these guidelines to decrease the likelihood that your ad is disapproved.
+When tackling your PPC copywriting projects, it’s necessary that you adhere to these guidelines to decrease the likelihood that your ad is disapproved.
 Disapproval can inhibit the execution of your campaign, so, it’s best to read the editorial guidelines article in Bing Ads online help to become familiar with the list of acceptable ad content.

-Four of the most important general policies that you must adhere to when writing ads are:
+Four of the most important ad copy tips and general policies that you must adhere to when writing ad copy are:

-The following are several other policies and practices that you should commit to memory.
+The following are several other policies and practices for advertising copywriting that you should commit to memory.

 You are responsible for ensuring that your ads and keywords do not infringe on another party’s intellectual property.
 However, you can use trademarked words or phrases in certain instances.

 The landing page for your ad should provide clear content that is relevant to your ad text and keywords.
-If the landing page is inaccessible, is under construction, generates pop-up ads, or does not have content that is relevant to your ad text, your ad could be disapproved.
+The ad should lead to different landing pages, depending on the focus of the ad.
+If the landing page is inaccessible, is under construction, generates pop-up ads, or does not have content that is relevant to your advertising copy, your ad could be disapproved.

-Thanks for reading this training on writing an effective ad.
+Thanks for reading this PPC copywriting training.
 Continue your training or take the Bing Ads Accredited Professional exam to become accredited.